 The National Monument of Victor Emmanuel II (Monumento Nazionale a Vittorio Emanuele II) is a remarkably large building made of white marble.
 This monument was built in honor of Victor Emanuel II.
-Although not having towers in its general design, the medieval structure still attracts attention from almost all parts of Rome because its color stands out in an array of earth-colored buildings.
+Although it doesn’t include towers in its general design, the medieval structure still attracts attention from almost every part of Rome because its color stands out in an array of earth-colored buildings.
 It is situated between the Capitoline Hill and Piazza Venezia and features some statues, columns, and grand stairways.

 First King of Italy

 Victor Emmanuel II always had the goal of making Italy unified.
 Then there arose a unified Italy in 1861 and he came to be the first king.
 When he died in 1878, he was buried in the Pantheon.